top of page

 FOLK MUSIC

-Avraham Zvi Idelsohn, a trained cantor from Russia and a musicologist, who lived in Jerusalem in 1906, with the objective of studying and documenting the musics of the various Jewish communities there.
-At the time, there were a number of Jewish enclaves in Jerusalem, for Yemenites, Hassids, Syrians and other Jewish ethnic groups.
+Avraham Zvi Idelsohn, a trained cantor from Russia and a musicologist, lived in Jerusalem in 1906 to study and document the music of the various Jewish communities there.
+At the time, there were some Jewish enclaves in Jerusalem, for Yemenites, Hassids, Syrians, and other Jewish ethnic groups.
 Idelsohn meticulously documented the songs and musical idioms of these groups.
 Idelsohn was joined by a few more classically trained musicians and ethnomusicologists, including Gershon Ephros in 1909 and, later, Joel Engel in 1924.
 Like Idelsohn, Engel worked to disseminate traditional ethnic tunes and styles to the general Jewish public.

-The movement to create a repertoire of Hebrew songs, which influenced the literature, theater and graphic arts of the period as well as music – was to seek cultural roots of the new Israeli nation in the culture of the ancient Hebrews of the Bible.
+The movement to create a repertoire of Hebrew songs, which influenced the literature, theater, and graphic arts of the period as well as music, was to seek cultural roots of the new Israeli nation in the culture of the ancient Hebrews of the Bible.
 The characteristics of the new Hebrew style, contended composer Yitzhak Edel, are "remnants of ancient Hebrew music that have struggled to survive the years of diaspora.
-The Histadrut Labor Union, which, prior to the founding of the state of Israel served many of the functions of a government, created the "Merkaz LeTarbut" (Cultural Center), which published many songbooks, and subsidized the composition of works by Hebrew composers.
+The Histadrut Labor Union, which, before the founding of the state of Israel, served many of the functions of a government, created the "Merkaz LeTarbut" (Cultural Center), which published many songbooks, and subsidized the composition of works by Hebrew composers.
 Public singalongs were actively encouraged.
 The kibbutz movements distributed songsters and established the singalong as a central daily event in kibbutz life.
 Public singalongs were also seen as a way of teaching Hebrew to new immigrants from Europe and, later, from Middle Eastern countries.
-The state radio has also been a powerful force in promoting the Hebrew song, the stations initiate special projects for the preservation of the Israeli song heritage and to encourage the writing and recording of 'authentic' music.
+The state radio has also been a powerful force in promoting Hebrew song; the stations initiate special projects for the preservation of the Israeli song heritage and to encourage the writing and recording of 'authentic' music.

 Naomi Shemer - "Horchat Eucalyptus" - חורשת האקליפטוס